hackle/blog-rust/raw/parsec-aoc.md

 pairs = rangePair `sepBy1` endOfLine
 ```

+(There is small problem with ``rangePair `sepBy1` endOfLine`` that's not immediately obvious, read on!)

 A reasonable first response would be: this is a lot of code, even with the type annotation stripped away!

 However, due to the compositional nature of parser combinators, one of the obvious advantages is how structured the code looks like: ``range = int `around` (char '-')`` leaves nothing to confusion.
-It's not hard to see such clarity can be vital in dealing with more complex input, which we will see later.
+It's not hard to see such clarity can be vital in dealing with more complex input, such as the [Day-7 challenge "No Space Left On Device"](https://adventofcode.com/2022/day/7)

-(There is small problem with ``rangePair `sepBy1` endOfLine`` that's not immediately obvious, read on!)

-The [Day-7 challenge "No Space Left On Device"](https://adventofcode.com/2022/day/7) really justifies the use of a proper parser for it's dreaded statefulness.
-It would be a handful for any (especially) smart regular expressions.

 ```